A8 road (Zimbabwe)

 The A8 Highway is a paved primary trunk road in Zimbabwe running from Bulawayo to Victoria Falls.
 It is managed by the Zimbabwe National Roads Administration (ZINARA).
 It is part of the R9 Route, which links Victoria Falls with Beitbridge.

 Background

 The A8 Highway is part of Zimbabwe's regional road corridor number R9 which runs from the border with Zambia to the border with South Africa.
 It is also part of Trans-African Highway Network no. 4 (Cairo-Cape Town Highway), which is a route designated to connect Cairo and Cape Town.

-From Zambia the A8 Highway can be picked at Victoria Falls border post connecting from the T1 Highway from Lusaka.
-In Bulawayo the highway starts as "Masotsha Ndlovu Avenue" heading west, then at a round-about turns right into "Lady Stanley" which ends at the railway line, and there A8 proper begins.

 Quick Road Data Table in reference to Regional Trunk Roads Network (RTRN).

 Operations

 A8 is part of the Trans-African Highway 4 which is runs from Cairo through Gaborone to Cape Town.
-The TAH 4 is 8.861 Kilometers long and the A8 covers only 440 km which is only about 5% of the trans-national road corridor.
+The TAH 4 is 8.861 kilometers long and the A8 covers only 440 km which is only about 5% of the trans-national road corridor.
 However together with the A7 Highway that runs 110 km from Bulawayo to Plumtree Border Post the Zimbabwean length of the TAH 4 becomes 550 km, which is about 6% of the total trans-national corridor.